 “Taking a step back, as I discuss with Rachel the purpose of the New Beginnings Doula Training course, she has concluded that it is ultimately to provide the complete support and care that a doula provides to as many women as possible.
 Notice the difference.
 She’s not wanting to training as many doulas as possible; she’s wanting to train doulas to serve as many expectant mothers as possible.
 Given that mission and focus, it is inevitable that a doula would need to be versed and trained on how to function within a medical environment.”
 Full explanation.

 5. How long does it take to complete the course requirements?

-Each student is allowed up to two (2) years to complete their training.
-The timer starts for each student from the moment that your first payment is received.
-Based on past student performances, it is estimate that all course work and practice take between 150 – 200 hours.
-Ideally, the course is setup so that it can be completed in a six to nine month time frame, but realistically it anticipated that the course can be completed over the span of one year.
-However, there is no minimum time requirement either.
+Based on past student performances, we estimate that all course work and practice take between 150 – 200 hours.
+Ideally, the course is set up so that it can be completed in 6 to 9 month time frame, but considering that two certification births are required to finish, it often takes closer to a year.
+That said, there is no minimum time requirement.
 Students with a background in nursing or other birth-related professions will find that they are able to complete their training is less time.
+We have had students effectively complete the course in under 12 weeks.
 Course Requirements and Process »

 6. Is this certification course recognized by DONA?